-Whilst rock climbing may not be for everyone he has a point.
+At one point he goes to see a doctor, who says to him ‘you have hit a wall, now climb it – literally’ and gives him the number of some rock climbing venues, ‘make the mental physical, and the physical mental and things will improve.’
+Whilst rock climbing is not for everyone, he has a point.
 In the relationship between physical and mental the line is blurred.
-The body is an object that inescapably conditions our thoughts, feelings and perceptions of the world around us and this in turn conditions every cell, organ and function within our body for better or worse.
+Our body inescapably conditions our thoughts, feelings and perceptions of the world around us, which in turn, conditions every cell, organ and function within our body for better or worse.

 The body is an ideal, highly visible medium for transformation……when we relax the body and release tensions, the mind and emotions tend to reflect this change (and vice versa).
-Conscious physical training is using the visible to mold the invisible Dan Millman, The Inner Athlete
+Conscious physical training is using the visible to mold the invisible.

-Movement is usually considered to be an activity of the body, but could more accurately be seen as the brain visibly expressing itself Joanne Elphinston, Power and Grace
+Movement is usually considered to be an activity of the body, but could more accurately be seen as the brain visibly expressing itself .

-Less energy is expended by working with the body rather than against it; learning to breathe well, to stand, to sit, to get up and down and to move in ways that centre and align the bones and breath is fundamental for health.
-Relaxation in the context of physical training is often misunderstood:
+Our posture, both static and dynamic, is habitual and a visible manifestation of the relationship between our body and our brain.
+Movement that encourages smoothness and ease, that teaches us greater awareness, stability and relaxation, benefits both our nervous system and brain development.
+Less energy is expended working with the body, rather than against it; learning to breathe well, to stand, to sit, to get up and down and to move in ways that centre and align our bones is vital for good health and relaxation, however:

 Relaxation is not negation, it is not passivity.
 The moment it is considered as such, flaccidity is encouraged, both mental and physical.
-Take hold of your bones softly, but do not let go of them Mabel Todd, The Thinking Body
+Take hold of your bones softly, but do not let go of them.
+Mabel Todd, The Thinking Body

 The mind’s first step to self-awareness must be through the body George Sheehan